kenliu/typepad-dl/README.md

   - **File Renaming**: All unique media files are copied to a single folder and given a descriptive, web-safe name based on the post they came from (e.g., `my-first-post_header-image.jpg`).
   - **Technology**: Uses `Pillow` and `imagehash` for image processing and `python-magic` to reliably identify file types regardless of their extension.
   - **Output**: The `wordpress_export/typepad_media/` folder containing all unique media, and a `file_map.json` file that maps every original file path to its new, final filename.
+  - **Command Line Options**:
+      - This script takes no command line options.
+It automatically finds the `posts/` folder and creates the `wordpress_export/` folder.

 #### 04\_create\_wordpress\_file.py - WordPress Export Generation